What Is the Postictal State of a Seizure?

 This state happens after a person has a seizure.
 It's the fourth stage of a seizure.
 In total there are four stages of the seizure process.
 The first stage is prodrome (we can talk about this a little later), followed by early ictal (aura), ictal, and postictal.
 During the fourth stage, a person enters an altered state of consciousness.

-What’s interesting about the postictal phase of a seizure is how different the times and symptoms vary even in the same person.
+What's interesting about the postictal phase of a seizure is how different the seizure recovery times and symptoms vary even in the same person.
 There is no standard time or response.
 A person can be sleepy after a seizure for 10 minutes one time and feel dizzy for 5 seconds another time.

 Common symptoms of postictal phase